Join the FREE 30-Day PCOS Diet Challenge

 PCOS Success Stories

 A sweet tooth is a scary foe.
 The idea of taming this beast can seem daunting at first.
 But women just like you are doing it every day.
 Some want to lose weight with PCOS, while others are more focused on getting pregnant.
 Whatever your reason, don’t let fear stand your way.
-Every quarter, women from around the world start this project by participating in my free 30-Day PCOS Diet Challenge.
+Women from around the world start this project by participating in my free 30-Day PCOS Diet Challenge.
 Like Jamie and Kristin’s stories below, the results speak for themselves.

-• PCOS Dessert FAQ
+PCOS Dessert FAQ

 What about maple syrup?
 Maple products have antioxidant, antimicrobial, antimutagenic, anti-inflammatory, and antiproliferative properties [2].
 This makes maple syrup a better option than other sucrose sweeteners.
 But since it’s still a sucrose sweetener, it’s not suitable for PCOS women.
 Maple syrup increases blood sugar levels and disrupts healthy insulin regulation.
 These outcomes make PCOS worse.